- Is curriculum just a document?

 No special requirements

 This subject provides an introduction to the idea of curriculum including key terms, alternative models of curriculum and the processes and products of curriculum.
-Specific areas covered include socio-cultural perspectives of curricula.
-Curriculum integration, the development of early learning and school-based curricula, and the way in which teachers use curriculum documents for planning.
-This subject provides Early Learning Framework and the Australian Curriculum.
+Specific areas covered include: socio-cultural perspectives of curricula; curriculum integration; the development of early learning and school-based curricula; and the way in which teachers use curriculum documents for planning.
+This subject provides an introduction to the Early Years Learning Framework and the Australian Curriculum.